MewsSystems/gitbook-booking-engine/README.md

 > ### Terminology
 > You may see reference to the term *Distributor*, either in the Guide or in URLs, this is the old name for the *Mews Booking Engine* before it was re-branded.
 > So if you see *Distributor*, this is synonymous with *Mews Booking Engine*.
+> For a full description of all the terms used in the Guide, see the [Mews Glossary for Open API users](https://help.mews.com/s/article/Mews-Glossary-for-Open-API-users?language=en_US).

 > ### Changes to this Guide
 > * For the history of changes to the Guide, see the Changelogs for each section: